ropg/m5core2_adf/README.md

 These are the same people that then offer a function `get_sdcard_intr_gpio` in the driver code to figure out the 'card present' GPIO pin.
 I have no clue what they were thinking.
 The easiest way to solve this would have been to add an `#ifndef PIN_NUM_MISO` around these pins, but that would mean modifying the ESP-ADF code.
 Which in turn means you can't just `git checkout` different versions, and it would also mean having an M5Core2 driver that doesn't 'just work', which was a major objective here.

 So I ended up duplicating the mount process for the SD-card in hacked versions of `sdcard.c` and `periph_sdcard.c` in the `sdcard_hack` directory of the `m5core2_adf` component.
-It all works, but a bit silly it is.
+It all works, but a bit silly it is. ([Issue](https://github.com/espressif/esp-adf/issues/617) filed.)

+&nbsp;

+&nbsp;

+#### Contribute

+> I you found the information here useful, please consider starring this repository on GitHub, so others can find it more easily.

+> Please submit as an issue any onformation that you feel is important for other M5Core2 users of ESP-ADF, and I will attempt to share it here.